Warxcell/files/README.md

 }
 ```

+## Naming Strategies:

+Naming strategy is responsible to converting File object to filepath.
+Several built-in strategies exists:

+### DateStrategy

+Use file's createdAt property.
+Default format: Y/m/d/md5hash.
+Example: 2021/05/17/59aeac36ae75786be1b573baad0e77c0

+### IdToPathStrategy

+Use file's method `getId` and splits it by characters.
+Expect instanceof `Arxy\FilesBundle\Model\IdentifiableFile`
+Example: ID=123456 will result in filepath: `1/2/3/4/5/6/123456`

+### SplitHashStrategy

+Use file's md5hash and split it into chucks.
+Example: `098f6bcd4621d373cade4e832627b4f6` will result
+in `098f6bcd/4621d373/cade4e83/2627b4f6/098f6bcd4621d373cade4e832627b4f6`

+### UuidV5Strategy

+Uses UUID V5 to generate hash for file.
+It consists of namespace (configurable) and value (Uses md5Hash of file).

+### AppendExtensionStrategy

+Decorator which adds extension of file (.jpg, .pdf, etc).

+### DirectoryPrefixStrategy

+Decorator which prefixes the generated directory of another naming strategy.

+### NullDirectoryStrategy

+Decorator which always return null directory.

+### PersistentPathStrategy

+Use persisted pathname in file.
+Useful if you want to generate completely random path for each file.
+(For example UUID
+v4).
+Expects instanceof `Arxy\FilesBundle\Model\PathAwareFile`.
+It's your responsibility to handle the path itself.
+You
+can do that with custom `Arxy\FilesBundle\ModelFactory` (recommended) or specific data layer (ORM, prePersist event).

 ## Migrating between naming strategy.

 First configure the new naming strategy, but keep the old one as service.
 Then register the command for migration: